Use It or Lose It

 To be faithful means to use the gifts and abilities that God has given you.
 I am sometimes tempted to be like the third servant who said, ‘I was afraid’ (v.25).
 We hide our talents because we are afraid of failure and what others may think of us, or of the hard work and responsibility that may be involved.

-It has been said that, ‘The greatest mistake you could make in life is to be continually fearing you will make one.’
+It has been said that ‘The greatest mistake you could make in life is to be continually fearing you will make one.’

 The servant who received five talents and the one who received two talents must both have had to risk losing it all.
 Step out in faith, use your gifts and risk failure.

-Jesus says, in effect, ‘use them or lose them’ (vv.28–30).
+Jesus said, in effect, ‘use them or lose them’ (vv.28–30).
 If you do the very best with what you have, God will give you more and say, ‘Well done, good and faithful servant!
 You have been faithful with a few things; I will put you in charge of many things.
 Come and share your master’s happiness!’ (vv.21,23).

 - See the least and the last as Jesus in disguise